StockSharp/doc/en/topics/api/connectors/crypto_exchanges/coinexchange.md

 # CoinExchange

-**CoinExchange** \- Market data provider of Real\-time data on crypto currencies.
+**CoinExchange** - Market data provider of Real-time data on crypto currencies.

 Before you start writing trading robots for this trading platform, we recommend reading the links in the [Connectors](../../connectors.md) section.

 > [!CAUTION]
-> Connector support only market\-data feed, transaction are not supported.
+> Connector support only market-data feed, transaction are not supported.

 ## Recommended content